igorkosta/igorkosta.github.io/source/startup-consultation/index.md

 <link rel="stylesheet" href="../assets/styles/style.css">
-<h1 style="text-transform: uppercase;">Startup Consultation with Igor</h1>
+<h1 style="text-transform: uppercase;">Startup Consultation</h1>

-<p>Starup consultation is suitable for startups at any stage starting from the pitch deck review through funding and growth phase until the startup acquisition or IPO.</p>
+<p>Startup consultation is suitable for startups at any stage starting from the pitch deck review through funding and growth phase until the startup acquisition or IPO.</p>

 **During the consultation I will:**
 - review your challenges